roshansingh/roshansingh.github.io/_posts/2008-08-29-using-git-behind-proxy.md

   - Linux
 tags:
   - git
-  - LDTP
+  - ldtp
-  - Linux
+  - linux
-  - proxy setting
+  - proxy-setting
 ---
 GIT is another software used for version control as SVN or CVS.
 Today when I was at gym Shreyank requested me to find out a possible solution for using GIT as he saw what I had posted earlier to use SVN and Pidgin.
 He was really very happy to see Pidgin working.